-101 ELEMENTARY GERMAN.
+- 101 ELEMENTARY GERMAN.
 F. A beginners' course stressing both written and spoken German and including an introduction to German culture.
-Staff.

-102 ELEMENTARY GERMAN, I and S. Continuation of 101.
-Staff.
+Staff. - 102 ELEMENTARY GERMAN.
+I and S. Continuation of 101.
+Staff. - 201 Intermediate German.

-121-122-123 Introductory and Intermediate German, F-I-S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school German with less than a C average or for students who studied German in the tenth and eleventh grades.
-Students in the teacher education programs who have had no foreign language in high school may register for this course if they have the permission of the department.
-Students who have previously studied German are assigned to this class on the basis of a placement test administered at the time of fall registration.
-Staff.

-201 INTERMEDIATE GERMAN.
 F, core.
 Selected readings, with a continued emphasis on the development of spoken and written German.
 Prerequisites: 101-102, or four units (two years) of high school German.
-Staff.

-202 Intermediate German.
+Staff. - 202 Intermediate German.
 S, core.
 Continuation of 201.
 Prerequisite: 201.
-Staff.

-203 Intermediate German.
+Staff. - 203 Intermediate German.
 F, core.
 A one-semester course intended specifically for students who have successfully completed three years (six units) of high school German.
 Selected readings and continued language study.
-Mrs. W. Wierenga.

-215 INTERMEDIATE ORAL AND WRITTEN COMPOSITION.
-F. Exercises, compositions, and drills designed to develop in the student intermediate competence in speaking and writing idiomatic German.
+Staff. - 205-206 (Interim)-207 INTERMEDIATE GERMAN.
+F, I, S. A three-semester course intended for students who have completed two years of high school German with less than a C average.
+Intensive language review, composition, and selected readings.
+Upon successful completion of this course the student will have met his college foreign language requirement.
+Prerequisite: two years of high school German.
+Staff. - 215 Intermediate Oral and Written Composition.
+F. Exercises, compositions, and drills designed to develop in the student advanced competence in speaking and writing idiomatic German.
 Prerequisite: 202.
-Mr. J. Lamse.

-216 ADVANCED ORAL AND WRITTEN COMPOSITION.
+Mr. J. Lamse. - 216 ADVANCED ORAL AND WRITTEN COMPOSITION.
 S. Continuation of 215.
-Mr. B. Kreuzer.

-217 READINGS IN MAJOR GERMAN AUTHORS.
+Mr. B. Kreuzer. - 217 READINGS IN MAJOR GERMAN AUTHORS.
 F, core.
 Basic introduction to German literature.
+Selected readings

-Selected readings in major German authors from 1750 to 1850.
+- in major German authors from 1750 to 1850.
 Assigned readings and papers.
-Prerequisite: 202.
-Mr. W. Bratt, Mr. B. Kreuzer.
+Pre-requisite: 202.
+Mr. W. Bratt. - 218 READINGS IN MAJOR GERMAN AUTHORS.

-218 Readings in Major German Authors.
 S, core.
 Continuation of 217.
 Readings in major German authors from 1850 to the present.
 Prerequisite: 202.
-Mr. W. Bratt, Mr. B. Kreuzer.
+Mr. W. Bratt. - 250 GERMAN CIVILIZATION.

-250 German Civilization.
 F, odd years, fine arts core.
 A study of the German spirit as it finds expression particularly in social customs and institutions, religious and political life, and the fine arts.
 Lectures and discussions.
 Prerequisite: 202.
-Mr. C. Hegewald.
+Mr. C. Hegewald. - 301 CLASSICISM.

-301 CLASSICISM.
 F even years, core.
 The origins of the classical ideal during the seventeenth and early eighteenth centuries.
 Readings from Klopstock, Lessing, Goethe, and Schiller.
 Prerequisite: 202.
-Mr. J. Lamse.
+Mr. J. Lamse. - 303 ROMANTICISM.

-303 ROMANTICISM.
 S, odd years, core.
 The literary theory and philosophical-religious basis of the German romantic movement as reflected in representative works of both earlier and later Romanticists.
 Prerequisite: 202.
-Mr. J. Lamse.
+Mr. J. Lamse. - 304 Realism.

-304 Realism.
 S even years, core.
 Readings in the literary prose of the latter half of the nineteenth century.
 A survey of the intellectual and cultural changes immediately preceding this era and an analysis of some literary works characteristic of the period.
 Prerequisite: 202.
-Mr. C. Hegewald.

-305 NINETEENTH CENTURY DRAMA.
+Mr. C. Hegewald. - 305 NINETEENTH CENTURY DRAMA.
 F even years, core.
 A comprehensive study of the lives and works of leading German dramatists of the nineteenth century.
 Assigned readings and papers.
 Prerequisite: 202.
-Mr. W. Bratt.

-307 EARLY TWENTIETH CENTURY LIT-ERATURE.
+Mr. W. Bratt. - 307 EARLY TWENTIETH CENTURY LITERATURE.
 F, odd years, core.
 Selected readings in German and Austrian literature from 1890 to 1940, with special emphasis on the works of Hofmannsthal, Mann, Kafka, Brecht, and Hesse.
 Lectures, discussions, and assigned papers.
-Prerequisite: 202.
-Mrs. M. J. Lamse.
+Prerequisite: 202, Mrs. M. J. Lamse.

-308 POSTWAR LITERATURE.
+308 Postwar Literature.
 S, odd years, core.
 Readings in German literature from 1945 to the present from such writers as Andersch, Frisch, Böll, and Grass.
 Seminar papers are required.
 Prerequisite: 202.
 Mrs. M. J. Lamse.